 Youth, Explore Adapted Physical Education in Your IEP or 504 Plan

 Overview Full article Why is physical education important?
 How is it helpful to me, as an individual with a disability?
-Classes can teach you to care for your body and learn physical, mental, and emotional skills that include: How Adapted PE works: Access or accessible means how easy it is to do, to get, or Read More
+Classes can teach you to care for your body and Read More

 Autism Spectrum Disorder: Information and Resources for Families